wmde/WikiLovesMonuments/README.md

     password_file = "secretsfile"

+#### Install the python modules
+Make sure that the Python virtual environment (see above) is activated.
+Then follow the install instructions from [README file for the forward script](forward_script_python/README.md).

-#### Set up the web server
+#### Set up the forward script
-1. Set up composer like described at https://getcomposer.org/ and do a `composer install` in the `forward_script` directory.
-2. Create a symbolic link:

-    ```bash
-    rm -r public_html
-    ln -s WikiLovesMonuments/forward_script/web public_html
-    ```

-3. Copy the file [`.lighttpd.conf`](wlm-de-utils/.lighttpd.conf) to the home directory.
+Copy the configuration file [uwsgi.ini](wlm-de-utils/uwsgi.ini) to the home directory.

-4. Start the web server with the command
+Start the web service with the command

-    ```bash
-    webservice start
+    webservice --release trusty uwsgi-plain start
-    ```

-5. Copy the file `WikiLovesMonuments/forward_script/app_settings.local.php.dist` to `WikiLovesMonuments/forward_script/app_settings.local.php` and edit the file to accommodate for the local environment.
-In case of Tool Labs, this means uncommenting the line for the pageinfo script.
+You can monitor the file `uwsgi.log` in the home directory to check if the web server is running.
+When a line containing `spawned uWSGI worker` shows up, the script is ready.
+Test with the link
+`https://tools.wmflabs.org/wlm-de-utils/redirect/Liste_der_Baudenkmäler_in_Abtswind/wlm-de-by?id=D-6-75-111-5&lat=49.77168&lon=10.37051` to check if the redirect works.

 [wlmrepo]: https://github.com/wmde/WikiLovesMonuments/
 [virtualenv]: https://virtualenv.pypa.io/en/latest/